 When a character first walks onstage in your story, this will be the first chance for your reader to meet him or her.
 But if you want the reader to be intrigued by the character and curious to learn more about them, your character needs to have a rich past life, known as backstory .

 Who were his parents and what sort of relationships did he have with them?
 Are they still alive?
 If so, how do they fit into his present life?
 If not, when and how did they die and how did that affect your character?
-Particularly, how did it affect the character's problem, which we discussed in the last section?
+Particularly, how did it affect the character's problem, which I discussed in another article What's Your Problem?
 A heroine with a strict or abusive father may develop rebellion or trust issues.
 One who idolized her Dad might have trouble finding a man who measures up.
 How might it affect your hero if his father deserted the family?
 What if he was judgemental or cheated on the hero's mother?

 Were there any other significant people in your character's past life who helped to shape her?
 A grandparent, teacher, neighbour, friend, cousin, coach?
 You don't have to dig up everyone she ever met, just a key few, maybe only one who had a significant impact on his development.